Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/weight_tools.rst

 You can place the objects on different layers, but you have to ensure that all objects are visible when you call the tool.

-Now ensure that the target object is in *Weight Paint* mode.
+Now ensure that the target object is in Weight Paint Mode.
-Open the *Tool Shelf* and call the *Transfer Weights* tool in the *Weight Tools* panel.
+Open the Tool Shelf and call the *Transfer Weights* tool in the *Weight Tools* panel.

 Operator Panel Confusion